cirocosta/estaleiro/docs/talk/README.md

-i.e., regardless of how we get to that final container image, all we have to do is get those pieces in, install some packages and configure some stuff.
+i.e., regardless of how we get to that final container image, all we have to do is get some stuff in, install some packages and configure how a runtime would be configured to properly run our software.

-Now, what it we tried to replicate what a Dockerfile does, but with `docker` and `bash`, instead?
+Let's see how we could try achieving that with pure `bash` and `docker` commands (just like Docker did in its very infancy).

 ## a primitive container image builder

-Leveraging `docker` as the tool for running containers, we can achieve the same as a Dockerfile:
+Having the ability to run a container from a given image (using the `docker` engine), we could think of each step in the container creation pipeline as a mutation to a previous image, and subsequent creation of other images.

+Let's dig in:

 ```bash